tardisgo/gohaxelib/README.md

 This software enables Go programmers (http://golang.org) using the Go->Haxe transpiler software (yet to be published) to call Haxe libraries and builtin functions.

-Go definitions of the builtin functions in the transpiler:
+Go utility functions for Haxe and builtin functions in the transpiler:

-- import "github.com/elliott5/gohaxelib/hxbuiltin"
+- import "github.com/elliott5/gohaxelib/hxutil"

 Go definitions of Haxe libraries currently available are: